To Have To In French

 • Il doit pleuvoir bientôt.
 (It must be raining soon.) – This expresses a strong probability.

 Using Devoir in different tenses: Like avoir, devoir conjugates through various tenses, reflecting the nuances of obligation across time.
-For example, je devais travailler (I had to work), je devrai travailler (I will have to work), and je devrais travailler (I should work).
+To give you an idea, je devais travailler (I had to work), je devrai travailler (I will have to work), and je devrais travailler (I should work).

 Choosing Between Avoir à and Devoir: A Detailed Comparison